 THE COMPUTER ROUTE

 Far and away, the most efficient storage method for art lessons is on your computer.
-Many art teachers scan artwork or take photos (which I think is easier) and then upload into Google Docs.
-Some keep their lessons stored in folders on their computer.
+An organized art teacher can scan artwork or take photos (which I think is easier) and then upload into Google Docs.
+Some teachers keep their lessons stored in folders on their computer.
 One of my favorite systems is Evernote.
 If you’ve never heard of Evernote, you are in for a real treat.
 One thing that is great about Evernote is that I can privately clip and save all my internet finds into Evernote.
 This is in contrast with Pinterest (which I love) that stores all my finds publicly.
 I suppose there are some things you just want to keep private!

 If you like to photograph your student’s art work, here are a few tips:

 -Use a photo editing program like iPhoto (for Mac users), Photoshop Elements or Picnik.
 Once you upload your photos, you can then crop and reduce the image size which is super important if you are using your photos for web purposes.
 I need to resize every single photo I use in this blog to a maximum of 600 pixels or my blog would take forever to load.
 If you use Blogspot or a hosted WordPress site, you don’t have to worry.
 They host your extra large photos for free.
-You can also group student artwork together into galleries.
+You can also group student artwork together into galleries to further your organized art teacher goals.

 -Place artwork on a flat surface and stand above it to take the picture.
 I have a low table in my art room which is perfect (no standing on chairs).
 To make it easier later on, try to include the full artwork in your viewfinder.
 This makes cropping unnecessary.